vlprosvirkin/hedge-fund/docs/ASPIS_SETUP.md

 ## Overview

-To use the real Aspis Trading API (instead of mock mode), you need to create an Agent Fund vault and get your API key.
+To use the Aspis Trading API, you need to create an Agent Fund vault and get your API key and vault address.

 ## Step-by-Step Setup